kangmasjuqi/kgmsjq-simple-todos/README.md

 - add simple WYSIWYG
 - update title in the list once the title updated on the main container
 - refactor code to OOP
-- add ordering on api
-- implement sorting using title
 - ...

 ## contact